 This includes a range of positions.
 A traditional approach might, for example, go as far as emphasizing the nuclear family and complete abstinence from sex before marriage.
 Alternatively, this approach might simply involve placing less emphasis on sex outside of the context of marriage and more emphasis on abstinence.
 Or finally, it might just involve focusing less on sex outside of the context of marriage.

-BCA's approach to sex-ed: Prior to any sexual and/or health education being taught, we send home a letter to families that outlines which topics will be covered.
+What BCA says: Prior to any sexual and/or health education being taught, we send home a letter to families that outlines which topics will be covered.
 As a private school, we do not have to follow the Ontario Health and Physical Education document strictly.
 We do, however, cover much of the curriculum that is applicable to us as a Christian school and inform families that other topics we have chosen not to cover may be discussed at home if they desire.

 Preschools and kindergartens tend to have a particular curriculum or curricular approach.
 This refers to what is taught and how it's taught.
 Most preschools have a curriculum that comprises a blend of best practices drawn from multiple curriculum types.
 A preschool's curriculum may or may not, though, reflect its higher-level curriculum (if it's part of a school with elementary or secondary programs)